 URC's finance revenue consists of interest income from investments in money market placements, savings and dollar deposits and dividend income from investment in equity securities.
-Finance revenue increased by 28.9% to P211 million for the nine months of 2022 from P164 million in the same period last year due to higher interest and dividend income during the period.
+Finance revenue decreased by 22.9% to P48 million for the first quarter of 2023 from P63 million in the same period last year due to due to timing of dividend income during the period.

-Equity in net losses of joint ventures amounted to \$\mathbb{P}326\$ million for the months of 2022 from \$\mathbb{P}90\$ million in the same period last year due to equity take up in the accumulated net losses of Vitasoy-URC, Inc. (VURC).
+Equity in net losses of joint ventures amounted to \$\mathbb{P}\$24 million for the first quarter of 2023 from \$\mathbb{P}\$2 million equity in net income of joint ventures in the same period last year due to equity take up in net losses of Vitasoy-URC, Inc. (VURC) this year.